Ftamino/dotfiles-xmobar/README.md

 This is my current setup which is using xmonad as a wm.
 You are able to click the workspace names btw 😎.
 A list of keybinds will come soon.
 Feel free to fork it and do sth cool out of it, you dont need to give credits but I would be happy about it. 😁

+## Themeing

+I tried making it as themeable as possible, but its not there yet.
+The only things you can easily theme is the xmobar PP (the thing that displays workspace names etc in the top bar) and the colors of xmonad itself (window borders).
+To do this you need to go into xmonad/lib/Colors (or .xmonad/lib/Colors if you have it on your system) and copy the Standart.hs and rename it to eg Yellow.hs.
+In there change the colors to your liking (some colors dont have a function yet) and edit the xmonad.hs in the bottom of the imports section: "import Colors.Standart".
+There change Standart to the name you gave to the .hs file. (without the .hs)

 ## Installing
 Disclaimer: The script is not perfect and my not work for everyone or destroy sth.
 I only tested it on PopOS 22.04 twice.
 If sth does not work open a issue